The Series III XJ saved Jaguar. We tell its story.

 In 1972, Bob Knight and Lofty England set out the specifications for XJ40, the XJ’s late-70s successor.
 Endlessly delayed, owing to BL’s ongoing crises, it is believed that Series III incorporated the bulk of this ‘wish-list’ of improvements.

 There does appear to have been some BL attempts at exploring the feasibility of SD-1 to this end, a quarter scale model of a three-volume Daimler proposal employing the centre section and door pressings of the Rover being created at the Solihull studio.
-It is however, unclear how serious a proposal this was, or whether Jaguar was even made aware of it.
+It is however, unclear how serious a proposal this was.

 The Series III programme was dubbed internally as XJ50 (5.3), XJ51 (4.2) and XJ52 (3.4).